Return to St. Ambrose

 As always, give us a call at 563-333-6300 to talk to a counselor for Returning students.

 Students with a GPA below 2.0 still should complete the online application and it will be evaluated.
 You may be able to return to classes under provisional guidelines.

 Former St. Ambrose students who have left the university for at least one semester are required to complete the free, online application and provide transcripts for any other school they have attended since leaving the university.
-To be fully accepted back to the university, students must have a cumulative GPA of at least 2.0 since leaving.

 No. We understand that life and career goals change, so it's definitely possible to change your major when you return for classes.